Conservation vs Preservation: Understanding the Difference from the Perspective of a Hunter

 What does preservation emphasize

 This approach emphasizes the protection of rare or endangered species, biodiversity, and unique habitats.
-Preservationists are concerned with protecting the environment for its own sake, rather than sustaining resources for future human use.
+Preservationists are concerned with protecting the environment for its own sake rather than sustaining resources for future human use.

 While preservation is important for protecting rare and endangered species, it can often lead to negative consequences such as overpopulation and habitat destruction.